Student Services Centre

 As Exams Officer, I work closely Raj Sandhu, Admissions and Exams Administrator, to communicate information about exams and other assessment procedures to all students, to ensure examinations and marking processes run smoothly, and to return results to students.
 I manage exam-related student difficulties or unusual circumstances, and collate final sets of marks for departmental and external review.
 I also coordinate review of cohort exam performances, exam board decisions and development of exams and assessment processes.
 If you have a query or problem relating to taking your exams or to your results, please feel free to come and see me.

-Senior Teaching Fellow in Organic and Medicinal Chemistry
+Senior Teaching Fellow and UG Admissions Tutor

 Dr João Pedro Malhado

 Teaching Fellow in Physical and Computational Chemistry